cmasterx/Notes/software/git/README.md

 Run `$ ssh -vT git@gitserver.com` (e.g. `$ ssh -vT git@github.com`)

 `ssh` will report which shh keys are available and can connect to the git service.
 If all ssh keys fail or no ssh keys exists, the git service does not hold any of the user's public ssh key.
+### Resolution
+Provide the ssh public key to the git server/service